lonerapier/lonerapier.github.io/content/links.md

 - [[technical-links]]

 ## Jan '26
+- [CONWAY'S GAME OF LIFE](https://nonzerosum.games/conwaysgame.html): The whole website is meticulously crafted, tenderly sculpted, beautiful work of art.
+It made me ponder on a number of different things at the intersection of art, creativity, thermodynamics, philosophy.
+-

 ## Dec '25
 - [LoganThrasherCollins.com](https://logancollinsblog.com/): What an awesome person to follow.
 I'll surely be checking out his guide to biology.